Information for the new shooter

 Rifles

-Rifles must be lever or slide action, tubular feed, exposed hammer rifle or carbine manufactured before 1899, or any reproduction thereof.
+Rifles must be lever or slide action, tubular feed, exposed hammer rifle or carbine designed before 1899, or any reproduction thereof.
+Most common Marlin 1894, and Winchester 1873 and 1892.

 - Must be in a "pistol" caliber.